 How well do you know your characters?
 Like the back of my hand, you say?
 Do you know the color of your hero’s eyes?
 Do you know where the bad guy went to college?
 Do you know your heroine’s most embarrassing moment?
 Can you rattle off a list of your main character’s idiosyncrasies?
 Typical expressions?
 Romantic history?

-The character interview has become a vital part of my outlining process.
+Interviewing your characters may become a vital part of your outlining process, as it has mine.
 I’ll often fill up half a notebook with narrative answers to the most probing questions about my characters’ relationships, beliefs, and secrets.
 I refer to these lists constantly throughout the actual writing process, not only for on-the-spot inspiration, but for fact checking (How old was he when his mother died?
 Did he break his left or his right leg in that car accident?).

 Finally, should you run across a taciturn character who refuses to let you into his deeper psyche, try a “freehand interview.”
 Instead of forcing your character into the rigidity of the set questions in a regular interview, just throw him onto the page and start asking him questions: What’s the matter with you?
 What are you hiding from me?
 You’ll be surprised what you can drag out of your characters using this method.